Print the legend

 John Ford and his partner Meriam Cooper in their company Argosy Productions planned a talkie remake of Ford’s silent Western The Last Outlaw, to be released by Universal, and they signed up Harry Carey Sr and John Wayne (who had appeared together for the first time in The Shepherd of the Hills in 1941) to star in it.
 But the project never came to fruition for a variety of reasons and instead, Ford’s first post-war picture was to be a treatment of the Wyatt Earp myth, starring one of the director’s preferred actors, Henry Fonda.
 My Darling Clementine, one of the finest of all Earp films, if not the finest, was a poetic version of the legend of Wyatt Earp, not the fact.
 Ford made it to complete his contract with Fox which had been interrupted by his navy service.
 But he was happy to get back to the oater.
 He often used to introduce himself: “My name’s John Ford.
 I make Westerns.”
 He was still famous for Stagecoach.
 He was ready to go back to the genre.

 For Clementine was Ford’s first Western since then (if you exclude the rather clunky early-frontier yarn Drums Along the Mohawk) and Stagecoach itself (1939) had been Ford’s first Western since the silent 3 Bad Men back in 1926.
-Clementine certainly moves on from Stagecoach in subtlety and artistry, as well as budget and scale.
+Clementine certainly moves on from Stagecoach in subtlety and artistry, as well as budget (Clementine had four times the Stagecoach budget) and scale.
 And of course it brought Ford back to the form big time with the cavalry trilogy in the late 1940s and on to even greater things.

 Several scenes of My Darling Clementine derive from earlier treatments of the myth – for example the early moment with Wyatt dealing with a drunken Indian terrorizing the town, which came from Fox’s 1939 Randolph Scott/Cesar Romero picture Frontier Marshal.
-Ford even hired the same actor, Charlie Stevens, to play the Indian.
+Ford claimed that he had necer seen the Dwan picture but that was more falsehood.
+Evidence proved that Ford screened it in Ocotber 1945.
+Ford even hired the same actor, Charles Stevens, to play the Indian.
 And in fact the basic structure is the same – the quartet of cool Westerner (Wyatt) and wild Easterner (Doc), and ‘bad’ saloon girl (Chihuahua) and ‘good’ Eastern one (Clementine).
 Doc Holliday’s resuscitation of his surgical skills, the traveling actor, other scenes too, came from earlier movies.
 Perhaps these references and repetitions cemented the continuity of the myth: repeat a story often enough and the legend becomes fact – and as Ford knew very well, to paraphrase a well-known line, “This is the West, sir.
 When the legend becomes fact…” (you can finish it as you will).

 Stuart Lake, author of the mildly entertaining but now discredited and over-sensational Wyatt Earp, Frontier Marshal of 1931, was at the origin of both Frontier Marshal and My Darling Clementine.
 In fact he was on the set of the first as technical adviser.
 In spite of this, or because of it, both movies were historical absurdities.